 Here you can exchange money.
 The rate of currency exchange at the airport, as usual, slightly lower than in the city.
 For example, in October 2011, the rate at the airport KLIA - 2.93, and in Kuala Lumpur 3.08 on the same day, i.e. the difference in the exchange of $ 100 will be 15 ringgit (about 300 rubles).
 But without local currency can not do, dollars in Malaysia is not in Vogue.
 Can change a small amount at the airport, and the principal amount to be changed in exchange offices in the cities as necessary.
 The current official exchange rate and a detailed description of the currencies of Malaysia, you can see here.

-If you fly from KLIA, the procedure is the same, only in reverse: check-in and Luggage delivery, passport control, visit the duty-free, Aerotrain, boarding.
+If you fly from KLIA, the procedure is the same, only in reverse: check-in and Luggage delivery, passport control, visit the duty-free, Aerotrain, landing on the Board.
 Departure hall (Departure Hall) is located on the fifth floor.
 When you get to the departure waiting area (after passport control), no hurry to go to the Aerotrain to the satellite terminal, and wander around the main point: a large part of the duty-free, cafes, shops located in the main terminal and in satellite to do almost nothing.
 And you can ride on the Aerotrain back, money you nobody will take :-).

 Now, how to get from KLIA to the city